EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

-With these two, instead of that mess from above, clients `POST`ing to `/api/Makes/{makeId}/Models` will be able to use a request like this:
+With these two, instead of that mess from above, clients `POST`ing to `/api/Makes/{makeId}/Models` will be able to use a request body like this:

 ```json
 {